AndrewFedorov/Diplom/README.md

 # Diplom

 My thesis.
-Programm filling holes in objects of 3d printer
+Programm are filling holes in objects of 3d printer